pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 * Use ``PT_XLA_DEBUG_LEVEL=2`` during initial development to identify potential synchronization points
 * Apply ``_set_allow_execution(False)`` when you want to ensure no tensor synchronization occurs during tracing
-* When seeing warnings or errors related the tensor synchronization, look into the code path and make appropriate changes
+* When seeing warnings or errors related the tensor synchronization, look into the code path and make appropriate changes.
+The example above moved the flag to the `__init__` function which does not depend on the model input during runtime.

 For more detailed debugging information, refer to the [XLA troubleshoot](https://github.com/pytorch/xla/blob/master/docs/source/learn/troubleshoot.md#pytorchxla-debugging-tool).